Botanical Name: Salvia sclarea

 Colour: Colourless to pale yellow clear liquid.

-Common Uses: Clary Sage Essential Oil is viewed by aromatherapists as an antidepressant, antispasmodic, deodorant, emmenagogue, hypotensive, nervine, sedative, tonic and uterine.
+Common Uses: Clary Sage Essential Oil is viewed by aromatherapists as an antidepressant, antispasmodic, deodorant, emmenagogue, hypotensive, nervine, sedative, general tonic and uterine tonic.
 It is well known for providing a euphoric action, for balancing uterine issues, and as an agent to clean greasy hair.
 There is also some documentation of its effectiveness in helping to relax the spasms of asthma.

 Strength of Aroma: Medium